No one wants the hassle of trying to drag a heavy grill to the campsite or park for a cookout.

 When it comes to charcoal grills,

-They also sell the popular Smokey Joe which shares the same iconic round Kettle design as a lot of their other grills, but for our money we’re going with the Go-Anywhere.
+They also sell the popular Smokey Joe which shares the same iconic round Kettle design as a lot of their other grills, but for the best tabletop grill, we’re going with the Go-Anywhere.

 The rectangular shape works better when placed on a table, and this grill is a little more portable with foldable legs.